doris188233/macau_tourism_analysis/README.md

 **3. Spending Drivers:**
   - **High-Value Segments:** Business travelers and MICE attendees spend more than leisure tourists (indicated by the darkest shades on heat map).
   - **F&B Revenue Drivers:**
-    - Spening Driver: Visitors tend to spend the most on Accommodation and F&B.
+    - Spending Driver: Visitors tend to spend the most on Accommodation and F&B.
     - 5-Star Hotels: In 2023*, The top three contributions are Room Sales (46.15%), Space Rental (23.05%), and F&B (22.49%).
     - Leading Cuisines: In 2023*, Chinese cuisine and local style cafes showed the highest growth at 35.61% and 18.75% respectively.